Ready to adopt? Discover the 18 best medium-sized family dog breeds

 If you need help deciding on a breed, seeking advice from a professional such as a veterinarian or reputable breeder is helpful.

-They can provide valuable insights into breed characteristics and help you make an informed decision best suited to your family’s lifestyle.
+They can provide valuable insights into breed characteristics and help you make an informed decision that best suits your family’s lifestyle.

 Training needs for family dogs